15 ways to stand out if your logo has a long name

 Another great example is the World Wildlife Fund, whose mission is to protect the world's wildlife.

-Here, their logo is a simple panda bear icon with their long brand name written underneath.
+Here, their logo is a simple panda bear icon with their abbreviated long name logo written underneath.
 By itself, the icon communicates clearly the organization's mission.

 In addition, the use of negative space keeps the logo feeling clean and easy to read, while the black and white color palette gives it a classic look.